glacier-modding/Hitman-l10n-Hashes/README.md

 - LINE hashes
 - DLGE soundtag and switch hashes

-They will be packaged up into a binary file (that is compressed), more in-depth information can be found [here](https://tonytools.win/libraries/hmlanguages#hash-list).
+They will be packaged up into a binary file, more in-depth information can be found [here](https://tonytools.win/libraries/hmlanguages#hash-list).